jpontdia/micorp-customer-sapi/README.md

 ## Build and packaging

+The settings.xml file used for this service is here: https://github.com/jpontdia/mule-micorp-pom/blob/main/settings.xml

 The sensitive data was removed from the configuration files.
 The next properties must be provided to run the service: